dverhaert/GNUradio-802.11ah/README.md

 # GNUradio-802.11ah

-Hey there,

-This respository contains an IEEE 802.11ah transceiver implementation in GNUradio.
+This repository contains an IEEE 802.11ah transceiver implementation in GNUradio.
 It has been tested with the Ettus USRP N210, but should be able to work with other high-bandwidth Software Defined Radios (SDRs) as well.
 It relies on a few other repositories, mainly the one created by Bastian Bloessl: https://github.com/bastibl/gr-ieee802-11.

 ## Installing GNUradio